graphdat/heroku-buildpack-graphdat/README.md

 # heroku-buildpack-graphdat

-Adda the Graphdat agent to your heroku dyno.
+Add the Graphdat agent to your heroku dyno.

 ## Usage

-Set `GRAPHDAT_AGENT_TOKEN` variable to your agent's token (from your graphdat settings):
+Set `GRAPHDAT_AGENT_TOKEN` variable to be your agent's token (from your graphdat settings -> agent API token):

     heroku config:set GRAPHDAT_AGENT_TOKEN=api.bd7060f566